-His valve expertise is sought by many NASA Centers.
-"Valves are a pretty small world, and the majority of people who are valve or mechanical component experts have made very long careers out of doing it," he said.
-"A majority of our valve business is cryogenically-based, and testing involves cryogenic fluids," which makes him a good fit for the TDT.
-"In my work with the NESC, I talk with people at many different NASA Centers, some of whom I've known for more than 15 years.
-It's a good network of experts to call when someone in the Agency has a specific issue or a problem that needs solving."
+eas such as the Artemis SLS, ground operations, and the Orion crew module.
+Mr. Smith supported the SLS team and was His valve expertise is sought by many NASA Centers.
+"Valves responsible for reviewing all documentation associated with are a pretty small world, and the majority of people who are electrical hazards and identifying potential threats.
+"It made valve or mechanical component experts have made very long me appreciate the amount of time and level of detail that goes careers out of doing it," he said.
+"A majority of our valve busiinto these evaluations and how thorough they are."
+He also ness is cryogenically-based, and testing involves cryogenic appreciated the team's Center diversity.
+"It opened my eyes fluids," which makes him a good fit for the TDT.
+"In my work to Kennedy's launch vehicle expertise and Langley's wind with the NESC, I talk with people at many different NASA tunnel expertise, and other things I don't deal with on a reg-Centers, some of whom I've known for more than 15 years. ular basis.
+I enjoyed it, especially because I'm new to NASA It's a good network of experts to call when someone in the and could see what all of the different Centers are doing."
+Agency has a specific issue or a problem that needs solving."